sorceressyidi/Lily-s-Note/docs/oop/copy/lec.md

 * `A c = a+b;` is equivalent to `A c = a.operator+(b);`
 * `A c = a+3;` is equivalent to `A c = a.operator+(3);`
-* And when using '3' as the second operand,we construct a temporary object of A(3) and pass it to the operator+ function.
+* And when using '3' as the second operand： we construct a temporary object of A(3) and pass it to the operator+ function.
 ```c++
 #include<iostream>
 using namespace std;